packetzoom/react-native/README.md

 | HTTP request   | 200 ms        |    100 ms |
 | __Total latency overhead__  | 200–3500 ms   | 100–600 ms|

+Thats a whole lot of time user have to wait for completing just single API call, she might already switched to another app or decided to check Facebook feed while waiting for your app to respond.

 Where [Control plane](https://en.wikipedia.org/wiki/Control_plane) latency: Fixed, one-time latency cost incurred for [RRC](https://en.wikipedia.org/wiki/Radio_Resource_Control) negotiation and state transitions: <100 ms for idle to active, and <50 ms for dormant to active.

 To understand how just few seconds can affect your customers experience here is great excerpt from Ilya Grigorik book [High Performance Browser Networking](http://chimera.labs.oreilly.com/books/1230000000545/index.html)

 *We are not accustomed to measuring our everyday encounters in milliseconds, but studies have shown that most of us will reliably report perceptible "lag" once a delay of over 100–200 milliseconds is introduced into the system.
 Once the 300 millisecond delay threshold is exceeded, the interaction is often reported as "sluggish," and at the 1,000 milliseconds (1 second) barrier, many users have already performed a mental context switch while waiting for the response*

+Not convinced yet ?

 There is a whole chapter (7th) dedicated to mobile networks.
 The book states that the problem with high performance is almost always tied to latency, we usually have plenty of bandwidth but the protocols gets in the way.
 Be it [TCP slow start](https://en.wikipedia.org/wiki/TCP_congestion-avoidance_algorithm#Slow_start), the [Radio Resource Controller](https://en.wikipedia.org/wiki/Radio_Resource_Control) (RRC) or suboptimal configurations.
 If you are experiencing poor latency only in mobile networks it's the way they are designed.

+Besides eliminating legacy handshakes and DNS lookups PZ stack uses custom congestion control algorithms tailored for specific network types which makes data delivery faster than TCP with it's slow start, Tahoe, Reno, CuBiC or whatever else one-size-fits-all approach.

-Another piece by PacketZoom CTO/co-founder Chetan Ahuja on [faster approach to DNS lookups] (http://www.infoworld.com/article/3133104/mobile-technology/why-your-mobile-connection-is-so-slow.html) which used in our stack.
+Here is another piece by PacketZoom CTO/co-founder Chetan Ahuja on [faster approach to DNS lookups] (http://www.infoworld.com/article/3133104/mobile-technology/why-your-mobile-connection-is-so-slow.html) which used in our stack.

 # Installation